javabrown/consumer_profile/README.md

 Consumer-Profile API
 ====================

 This HATEOAS Driven REST-3 APIs application.
-I developed this project as part of my **ConsumerReport.** assignment.
-It serves CRUD operation on UserProfile Resource.
+I developed this project as part of my weekend time-pass..:) It serves CRUD operation on UserProfile Resource.
+Working to elemenate current EC2 by converting this project to serverless to reduce cost of my test aws account (will be done in few days)...

-**Following tools and technology I have used:**
+**For now - following tools and technology I have used:**

 * Java 8
 * SpringBoot 2.1 & Spring HATEOAS 0.25.2